Victoria, Arkansas

 Victoria is a town in Mississippi County, Arkansas, United States.
 The population was 20 as of the 2020 census, down from 37 in 2010.
 It is named after a sister of the town's founder, Robert E. Lee Wilson.

 History

-Victoria was one of several small towns established by Robert E. Lee Wilson, a prominent late-19th century planter.
-The town was named after his sister.
-These include Armorel, Marie, and Wilson, all of which are also in Mississippi County.
+Robert E. Lee Wilson, a prominent late-19th century planter, established several small towns in Arkansas.
+These include Armorel, Marie, and Wilson - all of which are also in Mississippi County - as well as Victoria itself, which was named after his sister.
 Wilson's daughter, also named Victoria, married Frank Wesson (an heir of the firearms manufacturer), and the company they established, now known as "Wesson Farms", still operates much of the land around Victoria.
-The town incorporated in 1966 and reported a population of nearly 200 four years later, but has gradually declined since.
+The town incorporated in 1966 and reported a population of nearly 200 four years later, but it has gradually declined since.